 Only a few days after his return from Venice, Bernheim-Jeune bought twenty-eight of the thirty-seven Venice paintings.
 Monet held onto these incomplete paintings in his studio in Giverny.
 In 1912 and after his wife’s death, Monet finished these canvases.
 He gave them to Bernheim-Jeune and was ready to have them exhibited in Paris.

 Signac’s Letter to Monet After Viewing the Exhibition

-The young emerging artist, Paul Signac writes the following words to Claude Monet after viewing the beautiful Venice landscapes at the exhibition:
+The young emerging artist, Paul Signac wrote the following words to Claude Monet after viewing the Venice landscapes at the exhibition:

 “When I looked at your Venice paintings with their admirable interpretation of the motifs I know so well, I experienced a deep emotion, as strong as the one I felt in 1879 when confronted by your train stations, your streets hung with flags, your trees in bloom, a moment that was decisive for my future career.
 And these Venetian pictures are stronger still, where everything supports the expression of your vision, where no detail undermines the emotional impact, where you have attained the selflessness advocated by Delacroix.
 I admire them as the highest manifestations of your art”

-Claude Monet is only one of millions of people who fall in love with beautiful Venice.
+Claude Monet is only one of millions of people who fell in love with beautiful Venice.
 It is such a special city.
-There is no where in the world like Venice!
+There is no where in the world like it!
 It is beautiful, magical and timeless.